What is QS Stars?

 How is QS Stars different to a university ranking?

 Like a university ranking, QS Stars can be used to compare universities.
 However, the QS Stars rating system provides a much more in-depth assessment, going into much greater detail and drawing on more extensive data.
-And instead of receiving a ranking position (i.e. 1st, 2nd, 3rd), universities are given a Star rating out of five.
+And instead of receiving a ranking position (such as first, second or third place), universities are given a Stars rating out of five and an overall rating of up to 5+ Stars.

 How many universities have been rated?